iamsayan/wp-auto-republish/readme.txt

 * Fixed: Custom User Capabilities.

 = Free Version =
-* Tweak: Load Post Taxonomies and Authors only on Search in Settings to avoid high memory usgae.
+* Tweak: Load Post Taxonomies and Authors only on Search in Settings to avoid high memory usage.
 * Updated: Freemius Library.

 = Other Versions =